-Looking for the best places to visit in October in Europe?
+Looking for the best places to visit in Europe in October?
 Wondering what Europe in October is like, where the weather is best or what there is to do in Europe in October?
-Here's everything you need to know
+Here’s everything you need to know.

 Why visit Europe in October?

-I'll be honest, October is one of our favourite times to explore Europe.
-The crowds have mostly gone, yet the weather is still pleasant in many places and the autumn colours of the leaves as they turn is just breathtaking.
+October is one of my favourite times to explore Europe.
+The crowds have mostly gone, yet the weather is still pleasant in many places and the autumn colours of the leaves as they turn make even the most beautiful places even more breathtaking.

-We spend a lot of time touring Europe in our Motorhome and we often do our ‘big trips' in September, October or November.
-When our daughter was younger, we'd often use October Half Term break to do some awesome adventures- and that hasn't really stopped even though she's now left school.
+I’ve spent a lot of time touring Europe in my Motorhome and I often do my ‘big trips’ in September, October or November.
+When my daughter was younger, we’d often use October Half Term break to do some awesome adventures- and that hasn’t really stopped even though she’s now left school.

-We created a post about the best places to visit in Autumn in Europe (if you're visiting Europe in September or November) but below are some of the best places which we specifically love in Europe in October.
+I’ve created a post about the best places to visit in Autumn in Europe (if you’re visiting Europe in September or November) but below are some of the best European destinations which I specifically love in October.

 Planning a road trip?
 Grab our FREE printable road trip planner and get started

 Europe in October weather